appscode/blog/content/post/kubevault-webinar-v2022.01.11/index.md

 Then, it's demonstrated how microservices can be made more secure using the `Dynamic Secrets` by Vault, where a microservice is deployed that reads mounted credentials, logs into the DB and makes queries.
 DB secrets are mounted on directories with the help of Secrets store CSI Driver & Vault CSI Provider.

-Lastly, it's shown how `KubeVault CLI` can `Revoke` a user privileges by using a simple command.
+Lastly, it's shown how `KubeVault CLI` can be used to `Revoke` a user privileges by using a simple command.

   Take a deep dive into the full webinar below: